- Collection Overview

 Nothing was removed from the collection.

-Finding aid updated by Kalliopi Balatsouka in 2014, by Fiona Bell '18 in 2015, by Kelly Bolding in 2016 and by Kalliopi Balatsouka in 2018-2021.
+Finding aid updated by Kalliopi Balatsouka in 2014, and 2018-2023, by Fiona Bell '18 in 2015, by Kelly Bolding in 2016.
 During 2016 processing, the collection title was changed from Miscellaneous Hellenic Studies Collection to the present title to reflect the collection's nature and subject focus.

 Access & Use